-The Accelerated Master of Public Administration will enable academically talented University of Arizona undergraduates to complete their Bachelors in Intelligence and Informaiton Operations (offered through CAST) and their Master's degree in International Security Studies in as little as five years of study.
+The Accelerated Master of Public Administration will enable academically talented University of Arizona undergraduates to complete their Bachelors in Intelligence and Information Operations (offered through CAST and the ONLINE BA in Law, BA in Political Science, and BS in Public Management) and their Master's degree in International Security Studies in as little as five years of study.
 This program is intended for students interested in earning an advanced degree in addition to their undergraduate degree, so they are better trained, prepared, and marketable for employment in jobs related to International security.

 The International Security Studies program exposes future decision makers and analysts to security challenges faced by the United States and the global community.
 We designed the program for both military and civilian personnel seeking careers across a wide range of security-related fields, including intelligence, foreign policy analysis, foreign service, and military careers.
 The program is also useful for those seeking a career in government, the private sector, and nongovernmental organizations with interests in international affairs.